 Listen to Ion Croitoru Make Cocaine Deals with Clayton Roueche:

-On January 24th, 2011, Ion Croitoru was charged with first-degree murder in the killing of Jonathan Barber, a friend and stereo installer for Jonathan Bacon (who was eldest of the brothers).
+On January 24th, 2011, Ion Croitoru was charged with first-degree murder in the killing of Jonathan Barber, a friend and stereo installer for Jonathan Bacon (eldest of the brothers).
 Barber’s girlfriend, who followed in her vehicle, sustained gunshot wounds to both arms.

-In 2013, Croitoru, along with four other U.N. gang members, plead guilty to conspiracy to commit murder in relation to the killing of Jonathan Barber, and conspiracy to traffic in cocaine and marijuana.
-This was in lieu of the first-degree murder charges of rival gang leader Jonathan Bacon, who was gunned down on August 14th, 2011 outside a Kelowna, B.C. resort.
+In 2013, Croitoru, along with four other U.N. gang members, pleaded guilty to conspiracy to commit murder in relation to the killing of Jonathan Barber, and conspiracy to traffic cocaine and marijuana.
+This was in the place of the first-degree murder charges of rival gang leader Jonathan Bacon, who was gunned down on August 14th, 2011, outside a Kelowna, B.C. resort.
 Four others with him were wounded, including a woman who was paralyzed for life.
 The people convicted for the murder were Jason McBride, Michael Jones, and Jujhar Khun-Khun.